Still Born Exhibition

 Each stillbirth is a tragedy that lasts a lifetime for the parents, with the wider family also affected in different ways.
 Globally there are an estimated 2.6 million stillbirths a year and 4.2 million mothers a year suffer from depression following stillbirth.
 In 2011 The Lancet undertook a major international study and discovered that contrary to the popular belief that many stillbirths are unavoidable or due to congenital abnormalities, in fact the majority of stillbirths are preventable with better maternity.
 They also reported that widespread stigma and taboo further exacerbate the trauma for families after stillbirth as many women feel their community doesn’t acknowledge their grief.
 For more information on the Still Born project visit www.stillbornproject.org.uk

-This exhibition will run from the end of the current lockdown until the 6th of Februart 2021 in the Adult Fiction section of Idea Store Whitechapel, address: 321 Whitechapel Road, London E1 1BU.
+This exhibition will run from the 3rd of December 2020 until the 6th of February 2021 in the Adult Fiction section of Idea Store Whitechapel, address: 321 Whitechapel Road, London E1 1BU.